CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-share-guide.md

 ## <a name="more-help"></a>Need More Help

 <div class="uk-alert">Do you have a question that wasn't covered by this GUIDE?
-Then it's time to drop by the [Forum](http://coalaweb.com/forum/index) I'm sure we can help.</div>
+Then it's time to drop by the <a href="http://coalaweb.com/forum/index" target="_self">Forum</a> I'm sure we can help.</div>